guitsaru/bleacher_api/README.md

 </pre>

 Please note that any request with a password should be sent as a POST, despite this example using GET.

-### Redirect

-When a `redirect_url` parameter is specified, B/R will redirect the request back to that URL, passing basic information from the <a href="#user_user">User API</a> as GET parameters.

-If the login fails, B/R will redirect the request back to the URL with a `fail=1` GET parameter.

 <a name="authenticate_logout"></a>